Animal Hospital at Brier Creek is led by owner Dr. Jennifer Goetz, who opened our hometown family business in 2007.

 Terese was born and reared in Lincoln Park, New Jersey.
 She grew up with a Dachshund named Rocky and a cat named Mittens, plus a few special goldfish.
 Her spirit animal is the steadfast, stately lion.

 Terese happily pet-sits for Dr. Goetz and her AHBC friends.
 She loves watching Netflix, reading, and spending time with her family, human and furry.
-Terese is always willing to go above and beyond.
 Her favorite thing about working at AHBC is seeing sick animals recover.
-She loves educating pet parents on the best possible care to meet their fur baby’s unique needs.
+She also loves educating pet parents on the best possible care to meet their fur baby’s unique needs.

 Joni is AHBC’s “mama bear”: always stocking the fridge with yogurt, string cheese, oatmeal, and mac-and-cheese.
 Her spirit animal is the confident, calm, nurturing elephant.